+Locations under the Commonwealth Taxation Zone B prescription:

+Employee with dependent relatives living with them \$1681.00

+Others (no dependents) \$841.00

+(3) Category S

-Locations under the Commonwealth Taxation Zone B prescription: \$ Employee with dependent relatives residing with them 1681.00 Others (no dependents) 841.00 Category S Special locations as may be approved by the Tasmanian Industrial Commission: \$ Employee with dependent relatives residing with them 841.00 Others (no dependants) 420.00
+Special locations as may be approved by the Tasmanian Industrial Commission:

+Employee with dependent relatives residing with them \$841.00

+Others (no dependants) \$420.00

-- (iv) Where a part-time employee is eligible for an allowance under paragraph (ii) such allowance is not to be subject to any proportionate reduction. - (v) An employee who has dependants residing with the employee is to be regarded as an employee without dependants if their partner or spouse, of entitlement arising from employment, is in receipt of a district allowance. - (vi) A part-time employee working in more than one part-time role is not to receive an allowance in excess of that paid to a full-time employee.
+(iv) Where a part-time employee is eligible for an allowance under paragraph (ii) such allowance is not to be subject to any proportionate reduction.

+PROVIDED that an employee who has dependants residing with the employee is to be regarded as an employee without dependants if their partner or spouse, of entitlement arising from employment, is in receipt of a district allowance.

+PROVIDED FURTHER that a part-time employee working in more than one part-time role is not to receive an allowance in excess of that paid to a full-time employee.